Veiam/Cups-of-Java/README.md

 Spring is the hugely popular framework for developing Java applications in the enterprise space.
 Contains practice files using Spring Framework with Spring Boot.

+## Codebashing

+Codebashing is an interactive AppSec training platform built by developers for developers.
+Codebashing sharpens the skills that developers need to avoid security issues, fix vulnerabilities, and write secure code in the first place.
+Contains code snippets to protect against various types of Java vulnerabilities.

 ## Archive

 Multiple old public repositories have been merged into this one repo.